terryaney/Documentation.Camelot/CalcEngines.md

 ## Temp Query Processing

 When API results are turned into xDS Format, all the rules from the [apiDataSourceMappings table](#apiDataSourceMappings-Layout) are followed.
-However, if a query string parameter is provided while using [CacheRefreshKeys](refreshing-api-data-on-demand--cacherefreshkeys) or during [command processing calculations](#Command-Processing), the results are treated as 'temporary query' results.
+However, if a query string parameter is provided while using [cacheRefreshKeys](#refreshing-api-data-on-demand--cacherefreshkeys) or during [command processing calculations](#Command-Processing), the results are treated as 'temporary query' results.
 The same mapping rules will be used, however, since a query string parameter was provided, it indicates that that KatApp is 'querying' a *subset* of the data and is only valid during the life cycle of that KatApp.
 To accomplish this, all the mappings are massaged slightly, and thus references to 'xDS Data' in CalcEngine input tabs need to make the same changes.

 All history table mappings are renamed by appending `Query` as a suffix.
 So if a mapping specified that historical data should be placed in an `addresses` table, the temporary query will put results in an `addressesQuery` historical table.